 Current and former foster youth and young-adults ages 14-21 will be eligible for services.
-The youth and young adults may live in San Mateo County, Santa Clara County, San Francisco County, Alameda County or Contra Costa County.
-San Mateo County youth/Non-Minor Dependents residing out of county can also participate in virtual events.
-This includes single, pregnant and/or parenting youth.
-All services must be culturally responsive to all cultures, genders and communities including Lesbian, Gay, Bisexual, Trans-gender, and Questioning youth (LGBTQ).
+The youth and young-adults may live in San Mateo County, Santa Clara County, San Francisco County, Alameda County, or Contra Costa County.
+This includes single, pregnant, and/or parenting youth.
+All services must be culturally responsive to all cultures, genders, and communities, including Lesbian, Gay, Bisexual, Trans-gender, and Questioning youth (LGBTQ).